zing-rsa/zmk-config/README.md

 #### 1. Parts arrive

 Between manufacturing and shipping it took around 3 weeks to source all the parts needed for the build.
 The cases and PCB's were printed in China and the MCU's I ordered from the Netherlands.
-Finally, finding all the small parts from various local shops took quite a bit of time, but thanks to some local keyboard enthusiasts I was able to find everything I needed - or have it made(thanks [worthmfg](www.worthmfg.co.za)).
+Finally, finding all the small components from various local shops took quite a bit of time, but luckily the local enthusiast community were able to help me find everything I needed - or have it made(thanks [worthmfg](www.worthmfg.co.za)).

  . | .
 :----------------:|:-----------------: